aoout/obsidian-epub-importer/README.md

 - [x] fix conflicting images bug.
 - [x] fix note duplication caused by href.
 - [x] inline fontnote support.
+- [ ] escape characters in the original text that are mistaken for markdown format tags.

 ## Working on Compatibility...